 What Is the Survivors Network of Those Abused by Priests?

-What Can I do if My Episode of Clergy Sexual Abuse Happened Years Ago?
+What Can I do if My Clergy Sexual Abuse Case Happened Years Ago?

 - New York and New Jersey passed laws that extended the age until sexual abuse survivors can file a claim to fifty-five years old.

-Other states have now given victims a seven-year window in which the statute of limitations is temporarily waived to allow them to file lawsuits.
+Other states have now given abuse survivors a seven-year window in which the statute of limitations is temporarily waived to allow them to file lawsuits.
 However, the waiver will expire at a certain point in time, so victims must file lawsuits now.

 Some experts have estimated that the change in states’ statutes of limitations might subject the Catholic Church to approximately $4-5 billion of additional liability.